neondatabase/website/content/release-notes/2023-10-19-storage-and-compute.md

 ### Support for pgvector 0.5.1

-The `pgvector` extension for vector similarity search in Postgres was updated to a newer version:
+The `pgvector` extension for vector similarity search in Postgres was updated to a newer version.

 | Postgres extension           | Old version   | New version   |
 |------------------------------|---------------|---------------|